Steel Force: History

-On September 16, 1996, Dorney Park announced that Steel Force would be coming to the park.
+On September 16, 1996, Dorney Park announced that Steel Force would be added to the park.
 The ride opened on May 30, 1997.

-Steel Force has been ranked among the top 10 steel coasters in the world.
-Its logo was originally intended for the stand-up coaster Mantis (now Rougarou), which opened at Cedar Point a year earlier.
+Steel Force has been ranked among the top steel coasters in the world several times.
+Its logo was originally intended to be used for the stand-up coaster Mantis (now Rougarou), which opened at Cedar Point a year earlier.
 Mantis was originally going to be named "Banshee," but the name and logo were changed prior to its debut.
 Dorney Park adopted it for its Steel Force coaster a year later.

 Ride experience

 The train departs the station entering a slight decline into the lift hill.
 After reaching the top, the train enters the first drop of 205 ft, reaching a maximum vertical angle of 61 degrees.
 At the bottom of the first drop, riders pass through a tunnel and into a camelback hill.
-The train then ascends a third hill, which doubles as the entrance to the downward, helix turnaround.
-After the helix, the train enters a mid-course brake run, before entering the ride's finale – a series of three back-to-back airtime hills and a double up.
+The train then ascends a third hill, which doubles as the entrance to the downward helix turnaround.
+After the helix, the train enters a mid-course brake run, before entering the ride's finale – a series of three back-to-back airtime hills and a double-up.
 The first airtime hill in this series features a tunnel, and an on-ride camera snaps photos at the bottom of the second.
-Following the double up element, the train passes over the entrance plaza and enters the final brake run before returning to the station.
+Following the double-up element, the train passes over the entrance plaza and enters the final brake run before returning to the station.